kevindelorme/Valmod-Expansion/README.md

  - PvP challenges.
 (NOK)
 	- did not find the "PlayerKill" objective equivalent of "ZombieKill"
 	- this mod may involve reverse engineering, SDX, and DLL modifications
-		- EAC must be disabled if this method is choosen
+		- EAC must be disabled in that case

 4. Loot more bullets to create a more PvP flavoured mod.
 (NOK)